kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-templating.md

 #### User-defined Macros

 The described macros are built-in to Graql templating language.
 Grakn provides an interface that a user should extend in java to implement custom macros.
 The user should then register the created macro with the `QueryBuilder` class.
-This is done in the java migration [sample project](https://github.com/graknlabs/sample-projects/tree/master/example-json-migration).

 ### Scopes